uwefassnacht/ti-sensor-tag-demo/README.md

 Start playing and have fun!

-There are many NODE-RED flows with interesting and creative ideas out there ([Google is your friend](https://www.google.com/search?q=NODE-RED%20bluemix)).
+There are many Node-RED flows with interesting and creative ideas out there ([Google is your friend](https://www.google.com/search?q=NODE-RED%20bluemix)).
 Github has some interesting repos as well, how about [using your SensorTag in an alarm system](https://github.com/chrrel/bluemix-alarm-system)?
+Last but not least, the Node-RED website has a ([collection of user-provided flows and nodes](http://flows.nodered.org/)) as well.

 ## Things don't work?
 Here is where to get help